ubclaunchpad/LP-website/handbook/recruitment/developer.md

 > UBC Launch Pad 2020 Team

+::: tip
-:::  warning We are not currently accepting applications for this role.
+We are currently accepting applications for this role!

-Sign up for [our newsletter](https://ubclaunchpad.com/newsletter) to get updates!
+To apply, fill out [this Google Form](https://forms.gle/p3U3WuiNH7pafFgp7) before 11:59 PM on August 21, 2020.
 :::

 ## Summary